EmmanuelLefevre/Documentations/powershell_git_pull_script.md

 # POWERSHELL GIT PULL SCRIPT
 ## INTRODUCTION
 This tutorial shows the step-by-step procedure to create a powershell script (executable using a shortcut button on the user's desktop) allowing you to update your local repositories with a single click.
 Indeed, when you have several computers, it can be laborious to synchronize your local repositories each one after the other if you have made a modification in one of them.
-⚠️ If the user is not positionned on the appropriate branch ("main" or "master") in his local repository a check has been added inside the function in order to stop the update for him! ⚠️
+⚠️ Many controls have been added ⚠️
 ## PROCEDURE
 1. Get the fully path where PowerShell was installed:
 ```shell
 (Get-Command pwsh).Source
 ```
 2. Right click on desktop > "New" > "Shortcut"

 3. In the window that opens, enter this line =>
 💡💡💡 Consider replacing the installation path of your PowerShell, it may be different!
 Same for your file "run_powershell_git_pull_script.ps1" ...
 ```shell
 "C:\Program Files\WindowsApps\Microsoft.PowerShell_7.4.5.0_x64__8wekyb3d8bbwe\pwsh.exe" -NoExit -ExecutionPolicy Bypass -File "C:\Users\darka\Documents\PowerShell\run_powershell_git_pull_script.ps1"
 ```
 4. "Next" button

 5. Give the shortcut the name you like.

 6. "Finish" button

 7. ❤️ Additionally give the shortcut a nice icon ❤️

 7. Create the file "run_powershell_git_pull_script.ps1" in this path:
 ```shell
 New-Item -Path "$env:USERPROFILE\Documents\PowerShell\run_powershell_git_pull_script.ps1" -ItemType File